 Amado is a tiny town located in the state of Arizona.
 With a population of 292 people and two constituent neighborhoods, Amado is the 148th largest community in Arizona.

 Because occupations involving physical labor dominate the local economy, Amado is generally considered to be a blue-collar town.
 45.36% of the Amado workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Amado is a town of service providers, construction workers and builders, and farmers, fishers, or foresters.
-There are especially a lot of people living in Amado who work in personal care services (28.72%), farm management occupations (20.21%), and management occupations (19.15%).
+There are especially a lot of people living in Amado who work in personal care services (27.84%), farm management occupations (22.68%), and management occupations (18.56%).

 Amado’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.